hukai916/urlpipe/README.md

   * At least 8GB memory is recommended for dataset1.
   * By default, the local executor (your local computer) will be used (`-profile local`) meaning that all jobs will be executed on your local computer.
 Nextflow supports many other [executors](https://www.nextflow.io/docs/latest/executor.html) including SLURM, LSF, *etc.*.
 You can create a [profile](https://www.nextflow.io/docs/latest/config.html?highlight=profile#config-profiles) file to config which executor to use.
 Multiple profiles can be supplied with comma, e.g. `-profile docker,lsf`.
-  * Please check [nf-core/configs](https://github.com/nf-core/configs#documentation) to see what other custom config files can be supplied.
+  * Please check [nf-core/configs](https://github.com/nf-core/configs#documentation) to see what other custom configurations can be supplied.

   * **Example command for run URLpipe with Docker and local executor:**
   ```bash